 The earliest manifestations of herpes zoster include pain, tingling, numbness or burning of the affected nerve distribution, headache, weakness, mild fever and malaise before appearance of skin lesions.
 This prodrome occurs in 80% of patients.
 It usually last between 3 and 5 days.

 In the affected nerve region, the first sign is a few painful red spots or hives.
-Within 1 or 2 days, these spots become vesicles (small blister) filled with yellowish fluid.
+Within 1 or 2 days, these spots become vesicles (small blister) filled with clear or yellowish fluid.
 Over the next 2 days, groups of vesicles appear along the nerve distribution.
 Later, the content of the vesicles become cloudy and subsequently dry out in 1 to 2 weeks.
 The crusts (dried out lesions) will eventually fall off in 1 to 2 weeks leaving normal skin, scar or discolored skin.

 Doctors usually do not have difficulty making a diagnosis of herpes zoster if the typical skin rash with pain, burning or numbness is present along the affected nerve distribution on one side of the body.
 Diagnostic difficulty usually arises in the prodromal period before the appearance of skin lesions.